[Webinar] Collaboration and Monetization of Data Products: The Role of the Data Marketplace

 With representatives from more than 6,500 global firms, and 180 countries attending, GITEX Global was the perfect opportunity to connect with industry leaders from big tech, global governments and innovative startups, see the newest innovations, and make new connections.
 It reaffirmed the importance of data to accelerating transformation across the region, and the central role of data portals and data marketplaces in delivering successful digitalization and new services.
 We look forward to the next edition!

-Articles on the same topic : Open government Data portal Sustainability Public institutions Smart City Artificial intelligence Data Visualization Data marketplace Data Sharing Energy Self-service data Data service Data Intelligence
+Articles on the same topic : Data portal Sustainability Public institutions Smart City Artificial intelligence Data Visualization Data marketplace Data Sharing Energy Self-service data Data service Data Intelligence Open government

 Learn more